jaxcksn/jaxcksn/README.md

 First of all, welcome to my Github.
 I'm a junior at Texas Tech University working on a Computer Science degree and studying to become a software engineer.

-My favorite language/technology to work with is Javascript, React and React Native but sometimes you might see me using some C or Java.
+My favorite language/technology to work with is Javascript, React and React Native but I also know how to write in C, Java, Python and some Assembly.
 I also do some graphic design work on the side, including UI design.

-### 🔨 Check Out My Latest Project
+### 🔨 Check Out My Latest Projects
+[FSMD](https://github.com/jaxcksn/FSMD) - A Python CLI tool for creating diagrams of finite state machines.
+Easy to install and use!

 [CS Degree Plan Tool](https://csplan.jaxcksn.dev/) - Build a Texas Tech Computer Science degree plan from the comfort of your browser and share it or save it to work on later.
 (Built with ReactJS, check out the [source code here](https://github.com/jaxcksn/CompSciDegreePlan))

 <!---